 If you aren’t familiar with longitude and latitude, the good news is that you don’t need to be.
 You can simply visit the Google Maps website and place a pin anywhere in the world that you want the longitude and latitude values for, and it will spit the numbers right back at you.
 Simply enter these into the preference pane:

-For those who’d like to get started with their location spoofing shenanigans, Location Faker is available as a free download from Jonathan Seals’ repository via any package manager of your choosing.
-The tweak supports jailbroken iOS 13 devices.
+For those who’d like to get started with their location spoofing shenanigans, Location Faker is available as a free download from Jonathan Seals’ personal repository via any package manager of your choosing.
+The tweak supports jailbroken iOS 13 and 14 devices.

 Do you plan to spoof your location with the new Location Faker jailbreak tweak?
 Let us know why or why not in the comments section below.